Skip to main content

 Description

 Air can pass through tiny gaps around electrical wiring and holes in electrical boxes, carrying conditioned air into wall cavities and up into unconditioned attics or allowing air from unconditioned garages and crawlspaces into living spaces.
 Pressure and temperature differences between conditioned and unconditioned spaces encourage this air flow.
 These air leaks represent energy losses, and they could also potentially allow warm, moisture-laden air into unconditioned spaces where it can condense on cold surfaces creating moisture problems.
 Conversely, air leaking into the house from the garage or crawlspace can affect indoor air quality and cause drafts.
 Air barriers need to be continuous to be effective; this means sealing all penetrations in exterior walls and in walls, ceilings, or floors adjoining unconditioned spaces.
-Holes drilled through studs and top and bottom plates should be caulked or foam sealed to prevent air from following the wiring through wall cavities.
+Holes drilled to pass wiring through studs and top and bottom plates should be caulked or foam sealed to prevent air from following the wiring through wall cavities.

 Be sure to schedule caulking of electrical penetrations after the wiring has been installed and before the drywall is completed.
 Responsibility for sealing air leaks around electrical wiring and electrical boxes should be included in the contract for the appropriate trade, depending on the workflow at specific job sites.